 He will encourage you to take a daily multivitamin and additional dietary supplements to aid with nutrient absorption.

 In two or three months, you will have moved on to regular meals.
 Your eating plan should focus on complex carbohydrates, lean protein, and lots of healthy veggies.
 You will very quickly notice that you can no longer consume large portions of food like you once could.
 This is a good thing, as your newly shaped stomach will help you drop to your expected weight.

 If you continue to eat healthily and get regular exercise, the gastric sleeve can help the excess weight melt away, giving you the slimmer body you always wanted.

 As with any surgery, there are risks associated with gastric sleeve surgery, such as infection, bleeding, and leakage at the staple line, though these are rare.
 Another rare condition that can develop includes a blood clot that forms in your legs.

 General anesthesia can cause breathing problems or other reactions, but only in some patients.

 Tell Dr. Moein if you experience nausea, constipation, heartburn, or vomiting, as these side effects can sometimes occur as a result of surgery.

 The insurance criteria are often very restrictive and will result in months of delay to your care.
-In addition, your copay and out of pocket expenses may exceed the cost of your surgery.
-We will provide you with insurance verification and provide you with the best resources to achieve your surgery.
+In addition, your copay and out-of-pocket expenses may exceed the cost of your surgery.
+We will provide you with insurance verification and provide you with the best resources to achieve your surgery in Los Angeles CA.